Counselling and

 Moving forwards

 I offer a free initial phone or video call plus reduced-fee, no obligation first appointment to help you start to get a sense of whether we could work well together.
 I hope these FAQs and other content on this site answer any questions you have, but if you can't find what you're looking for, feel free to get in touch.
-Just click or tap any FAQ topic to find out more.

 Availability: Currently offering appointments

-I offer appointments every weekday and currently have availability on:
+I currently have availability on:

-Monday evening
+Monday afternoon and evening

-Tuesday afternoon and evening
+Tuesday afternoon

-Please note that I may be able to offer other days and times - just let me know what works for you.
+I may be able to offer other days and times.

 Face-to-face and online appointments